Toggle Menu

 Jeet Heer

-JD Vance and Tim Walz during the first vice presidential debate in New York, US, on Oct.
-1, 2024.
-(Al Drago / Getty)
+JD Vance and Tim Walz during the first and likely only 2024 vice presidential debate, in New York City on October 1, 2024.(Al Drago / Getty)

-The classic example of a slow-fuse debate moment that ended up having an impact was Gerald Ford’s famous gaffe in his 1976 debate with Jimmy Carter.
+The classic example of a slow-fuse debate moment that ended up having an impact is Gerald Ford’s famous gaffe in his 1976 debate with Jimmy Carter.
 Fending off critiques that his foreign policy was indifferent to the oppression of the USSR, Ford declared, “I don’t believe that the Poles consider themselves dominated by the Soviet Union.”
 Ford’s point was a subtle one: that even under Soviet rule, Poles had a spirit of resistance.
 But his wording made it sound like he was flippantly disregarding Soviet imperial domination of Eastern Europe.

-Initially, not all viewers picked up on this gaffe and even the immediate press coverage tended to minimize it.
+Initially, not all viewers picked up on this gaffe, and even the immediate press coverage tended to minimize it.
 As The Washington Post noted in a 2024 review of the incident:

 Still, it took about a day for the damage to sink in.
 The Times’s debate story didn’t mention the gaffe until the seventh paragraph; The Post made even less of the comment in its initial report.